Turkish assets mixed as local polls loom

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.

-ISTANBUL, March 24 Turkish assets were mixed on Monday after the weekend downing of a Syrian warplane by Turkish forces fanned political tensions in the countdown to high-stakes municipal elections.
+ISTANBUL, March 24 Turkish assets were mixed on Monday after the weekend shooting down of a Syrian warplane that allegedly violated Turkish airspace fanned political tensions in the countdown to high-stakes municipal elections.

+Turkey's armed forces downed the plane on Sunday along the Syrian frontier, near an area where Syrian rebels have been battling President Bashar al-Assad's troops for control of the Kasab border crossing.

+"Global sentiment seems to be positive but Turkish assets are underperforming slightly, which is hardly surprising," said Gokce Celik, analyst at Finansbank.

+Last week, the government blocked Twitter, a vehicle for many of the audio tapes, in a move condemned by opposition parties and Western governments as undemocratic.
+But hundreds of thousands of supporters turned out to hear Erdogan speak on Sunday at a rally in Istanbul.

+"Given the Twitter ban, the Syria incident and local elections at the weekend, and the probability that political tension may escalate during the week, we might see the pressure on lira assets maintaining through the week," Celik said.

-The main Istanbul share index closed down 1.35 percent at 63.710, lagging the main emerging markets index which rose 0.88 percent.
+The main Istanbul share index was up 0.26 percent at 64,749 by 0905 GMT, lagging the main emerging markets index which rose 0.92 percent.

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.